ArthurClemens/dialogic/packages/dialogic-svelte/README.md

 ## Size

-8.62 KB with all dependencies, minified and gzipped
+- Module: `8.98 KB` with all dependencies, minified and gzipped